felipeatsix/veeam_PowershellDeveloper_Test/README.md

 QA Integration Team test

 ## Challenge
-Implement a script that synchronizes two folders: source and replica.
+- Implement a script that synchronizes two folders: source and replica.<br>
-The script should maintain a full, identical copy of source folder at replica folder.
+- The script should maintain a full, identical copy of source folder at replica folder.<br>
-The test task should be done using PowerShell.
+- The test task should be done using PowerShell.

 ## Solution Syntax
 Sync-Directory [-Source] <String> [-Destination] <String> [[-LogFilePath] <String>] [-Force] [-WhatIf] [-Confirm] [CommonParameters]